 But, if UK debt is unsustainable – why are markets so keen to buy debt?
 Bond yields are very low, indicating that private firms don’t need high-interest rates to compensate for any perceived risk.

 I often publish this graph to put UK debt levels into perspective.
 It is true that some circumstances were different in the 1950s.
 But, levels of debt are by no means unprecedented.

 8. You don’t need a budget surplus to reduce debt to GDP ratio

 The UK very rarely had a budget surplus 1950- 2013, but will still reduced debt to GDP ratio quite a lot – because economic growth reduces debt to GDP.

 In the case of Norway and Qatar, they have strong tax revenues from oil.
 Norway used tax revenues to invest in a national investment fund.
 Saving money to invest in infrastructure and diversifying the economy.
 Norway is often cited as an example of a responsible use of a budget surplus – not spending all at once but investing in the future.

 When growth is strong, it makes sense to improve the nation’s finances and reduce debt as a % of GDP.
 The counterpoint of expansionary fiscal policy in a recession is that there need to be automatic stabilisers the other way.

 However, the concern is that making budget surpluses a top economic priority could mean we take decisions which are not in the best interest of the economy.
 The value of budget surpluses is not that great, but they do come at an opportunity cost of taking money from elsewhere in the economy.

 Governments and Central Banks need greater flexibility and not to be tied down with fiscal rules (which have proved so damaging in Eurozone)

-Also, there is a very strong case for governments borrowing to finance public sector investment.
+Also, at certain times in the economy, there is a strong case for government borrowing to finance public sector investment.
 We need investment in training, housing and transport to help long-term economic growth.
 It would be very short-sighted to target fiscal goals.